moq-wg/moq-transport/draft-ietf-moq-transport.md

 If ContentExists is not 1 and Largest Group ID and Largest Object ID are not available, a relay SHOULD forward the Fetch with the 0x2 Fetch Type upstream.

-* Fetch Start Group: Resolved Subscribe Start Group - Previous Group Count
+* Fetch Start Group: Resolved Subscribe Start Group - Preceding Group Offset
 * Fetch Start Object: 0

 If Resolved Subscribe Start Object is 0: